MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-microsoft.md

 # Configure the Microsoft provider for Power Pages

-As explained in [Configure an OAuth 2.0 provider for portals](configure-oauth2-provider.md), Microsoft is one of several identity providers that use the OAuth 2.0 protocol.
+As explained in [Configure an OAuth 2.0 provider for Power Pages](oauth2-provider.md), Microsoft is one of several identity providers that use the OAuth 2.0 protocol.
 To get started with configuring Microsoft as the identity provider, select **Configure** from the [provider settings](use-simplified-authentication-configuration.md#add-configure-or-delete-an-identity-provider) page.

 ## Step 1.
 Create the Microsoft app